Homesick (A Day to Remember album)

-Homesick is the third studio album by American rock band A Day to Remember, produced by Chad Gilbert and the band, and released on February 3, 2009.
+Homesick is the third studio album by the American rock band A Day to Remember, produced by Chad Gilbert and the band, and released on February 3, 2009.
 It was the band's second album for Victory.
 The album features material written while the band had been touring, which Andrew Wade helped them demo.
 Recording took place between October and November 2008 at The Wade Studio, located in Ocala.
 Featured on the album are guest vocalists Mike Hranica (The Devil Wears Prada), Vincent Bennett (The Acacia Strain) and Sierra Kusterbeck (VersaEmerge).
 Several of the album's songs appeared on the band's MySpace profile before the release of the album.